jmclellan/pathfinder/README.md

     - [x] project can be cloned and built on a clean machine (untested but as long as a machine supports vagrant there shouldnt be any issue)

 # Wishlist
+adding improvements/tweaks to be made here before they are pulled into a next version
 - [ ] optimize path finding
     - [ ] decrease number of permutations searched to cut search space in half
     - [ ] add nieve random searching to allow for solution to more end points